mattyPScode/Intune-Tools/README.md

 |--------|-------------|
 | Interactive Login | Standard Microsoft login window using browser-based authentication |
 | Device Code Authentication | Secure authentication using Microsoft device code flow for restricted or headless environments |

-### Device Code Authentication

-1. Launch the application
-2. Select **Device Code Authentication**
-3. Copy the generated authentication code
-4. Open the Microsoft verification page
-5. Enter the code and sign in
-6. Return to the application after successful authentication

 ---